 Here’s a more recent picture of Smith Farm Market in all of it’s fall glory!
 Just amazing!

 I’ve shared about our visit to Orchard and Company, and Branstool Orchards, and here’s a list of more farms where you can pick your own apples!
 There are still apples to be picked at many farms and a lot of them have farm festival weekends as well!
 If you’re looking for some options during the week (as opposed to the weekend), a few farms are open on select Fridays: Lynd Fruit Farm, and Cherry Hawk Farm, to name a few.

 4. Attend Boo at the Zoo at Columbus Zoo

 Dress your kids (or yourself!) in costume and visit a lot of vendors in different areas of the zoo who want to fill your kid’s basket with candy!
 It’s also totally acceptable to take your baby in a cute pumpkin costume in a stroller and accept candy on his or her behalf! 😉

 5. Take a Road Trip

-Last week I shared about our visit to The National Museum of the U.S. Air Force in Dayton, which is FREE and only about an hour away!
+- a visit to The National Museum of the U.S. Air Force in Dayton, which is FREE and only about an hour away!
 There are a lot of family-friendly things to do in Dayton including the amazing Children’s Discovery Garden at Wegerzyn Gardens.

 6. Visit a Metro Park

 Once the leaves start to change, there are some great options for leaf viewing in our local Metro Parks!
 A great one is Battelle Darby Creek Metro Park!
 There are walking paths through the woods and also bison viewing!
 While you’re there, check out the living stream in the Nature Center!